Trees - General Reference

 TREES, SHRUBS, AND VINES FOR ATTRACTING BIRDS

 Richard M. DeGraaf.
-Revised and updated classic remains the best source for information about the trees, shrubs, and vines that provide bird habitats and feeding sources in the United States and Canada For each of the 160+ plant species, DeGraaf provides a full description, flowering and fruiting periods, preferred habitat conditions, growing ranges, and hardiness zones.
+This revised and updated "classic" remains the best source for information about the trees, shrubs, and vines that provide bird habitats and feeding sources in both the United States and Canada.
+For each of the more than 160 plant species included, DeGraaf provides a full description, flowering and fruiting periods, preferred habitat conditions, growing ranges, and hardiness zones.
+A good resource for readers interested in providing habitat for birds - "...a worthy addition to the birders library."
 8-1/2 x 11, 224p, 24 illustrations, 64 drawings, 2002.

 Sorry, this title has gone out of print and is no longer available.